bearsunday/bearsunday.github.io/manuals/1.0/en/module.md

 permalink: /manuals/1.0/en/module.html
 ---

- * *[This document](https://github.com/bearsunday/bearsunday.github.io/blob/master/manuals/1.0/en/module.md) needs to be proofread by a English speaker.
+ * *[This document](https://github.com/bearsunday/bearsunday.github.io/blob/master/manuals/1.0/en/module.md) needs to be proofread by an English speaker.
 If interested please send me a pull request.
 Thank you.*

 # Module